 If you are someone who suffers from sleep apnoea, you will know how much of an impact it can have on your quality of life.
 Prolonged periods of interrupted sleep can cause you to feel extremely tired during the day, which can hinder your concentration and productivity – not to mention making you more prone to accidents and injuries.
 If left untreated, it can also increase your risk of serious health problems, such as high blood pressure, heart attack, stroke and an irregular heartbeat.

-What many people don’t know is that sleeping on a standard bed can actually exacerbate the condition.
-An adjustable bed, on the other hand, can help you achieve a restful night’s sleep and make a real difference to your day-to-day life.
+What many people don’t know is that sleeping on a standard bed can actually exacerbates sleep apnoea.
+An adjustable bed, on the other hand, can be good for sleep apnoea—helping you achieve a restful night’s sleep by adjusting your sleeping position.

 During sleep, the muscles in the walls of the throat relax and narrow, disturbing regular breathing.
 The lack of oxygen causes your brain to re-establish breathing by waking you up completely or bringing you into a lighter sleep.
 After you fall back into a deep sleep, you may experience repeated episodes of apnoea throughout the night.
 In severe cases, episodes can occur every couple of minutes until you wake in the morning.